Level 2: Italian Wine Professional™ (IWP)

 When is the course taught and how long does it take?

-The primary format of the Italian Wine Professional is entirely online through a collaboration of the Napa Valley Wine Academy—named WSET Wine Educator of the Year in 2017—and Italian Wine Central.
-The course is self-study in nature, so it can be done on your own schedule.
+The Italian Wine Professional is also available online through a collaboration of the Napa Valley Wine Academy and Italian Wine Central.
+The course is designed to be completed in 8 weeks.
+Being self-study in nature, it can be done on your own schedule.
 However, students are grouped together in cohorts that are encouraged to progress through the course at more or less the same pace—one unit per week.
 In this way, students can share their insights, discuss Italian wines they have tasted, and provide some support to each other.
 New cohorts start monthly.

-While experienced students can move through the course faster if they wish, we recommend that most students stay on a one-unit-per-week pace and spend time reviewing the material and completing the exercises.
+While experienced students can move through the course faster if they wish, we recommend that most students stay on a one-unit-per-week pace and spend time each week reviewing the material and completing the exercises.
 This pace provides the best retention of knowledge.
-At one unit per week, the course takes 8 weeks to complete, after which you have some time to review and take a practice exam, and then you take your online exam.
-There is also an optional short presentation that students can submit at this point, normally done as a video.
+The IWP certification exam is taken online by appointment at the end of the course.
+An additional element of the course is a short presentation that students can submit prior to taking the exam, normally done as a video.
 While the presentation is optional, it can earn bonus points and brings the exam’s passing score down.

 Is there a book with the course?